-Open the console case (with the console power off, of course) by removing the 3 screws and gently prise apart the two halves of the case.
+Open the console case (with the console power off, of course) by removing the 3 screws and gently prise apart the two halves of the case (which are held together by two small lugs around the edge of the case).
 You will see a ribbon cable that joins the main circuit board to the display board.
 Ensure that this cable is properly in place.
 There are a couple of tiny catches either side of each end of this cable that click back and forth to lock the cable in place.
 It’s not unknown for one cable end to have worked loose, especially if the console might have been jarred or dropped at any stage; this will always cause apparent display problems.
 Once you’ve learned the simple trick of how the latches operate then it’s pretty simple to check that the cable is making good contact and properly locked in place at each end.

 Symptom: All or most characters on the display are lit but will not clear or respond to button presses

 Very occasionally, the display will lock up when the console is first powered up or eg if there might have been a spike on the AC mains supply.
 This is an issue that seems to occur more with cabled consoles than the wireless version but can in principle happen to either.
 The fix is simple: just power down the console (including removing one battery, if fitted), wait a few moments and then power up the console again.
 Most times this will cure the problem.
 (For further details of repowering the console, see the rebooting the console topic.)